 Regardless of the reason, seeking seasonal brews is a perfect way to force yourself to try new things while also providing you with a broad knowledge concerning the ever-expanding world of craft beer.
 With that in mind, we have put together this handy guide to seasonal beer drinking, including the flavors and styles that are indicative of each season.

 Summer Beer Styles

 Obviously, summer conjures up images of beaches, warm weather and long days.
 The preferred beers of summer reflect this mood.
-They are light and drinkable, perfect for cookouts or cooling off after doing yard work.
+They are light and drinkable, perfect for cookouts or cooling off after a hard day’s work.
 With that in mind, here are some of the best flavors summer beers have to offer.

-- Fruit — Summer is a great time for fruit beers, especially when included in lighter, crisp beers.
+- Fruit — Summer is a great time for fruit beers, especially ones that are lighter, crisp beers.
 Fruit is refreshing and sweet, making it go down easy.
 Shandy is a particular style of beer that is popular in summer.
 Shandy is an even mix of lemonade and beer, resulting in an easy drinking brew that is also typically low in alcohol.
-Many brewers are also experimenting with shandies made with fruits other than lemons, adding more variety to an already-diverse offering.
+Many brewers are also experimenting with shandies made with fruits other than lemons, adding more variety to an already diverse offering.

 - Wheat — Wheat beer and fruit go hand in hand.
 Wheat beers, such as Belgian wits and hefeweizens, have a hazy spiciness that is full of flavor but never heavy.
 Plus, they are often served with a slice of citrus, adding another refreshing taste.
 Needless to say, wheat beers go down easy on a hot summer day.